CONTACT US

 Examples of demand forecasting

-To give you a fundamental understanding, think of an eCommerce store that sold 100 winter jackets in November, 150 in December, and 200 in January.
+To give you a fundamental understanding, think of an e-commerce store that sold 100 winter jackets in November, 150 in December, and 200 in January.
 As humans, we can assume that there will be a demand for approximately 250 units in February if the market conditions remain the same.
 But your prediction might be much more accurate when you have historical seasonal data.
 For example, earlier years might show that February people already focus more on buying spring clothing.
 Thus, the sales expectation would be 90 units.

 A more complex example is a grocery store preparing its inventory for this year’s Thanksgiving week.
 They are looking at sales data from previous years for seasonal products like turkeys, cranberries, and potatoes.
 Last year was a good year, generating high sales.
 But six months ago, another grocery store close by just opened and used dynamic pricing software to respond to our pricing.